Close

 Woman with dry eye smiling

-Are dry eyes part of perimenopause?
+Are dry eyes a part of perimenopause?

 If you have dry eyes and perimenopause, you’re not alone!
 Dry eyes can be linked to perimenopause, due to changing hormonal balances.
 Often unspoken of, Laurie G. Barber, Doctor of Medicine, said that perimenopause and Dry Eye should have more awareness and attention.
 [9]

-Does low oestrogen cause Dry Eye?
+Does low oestrogen cause Dry Eye Disease?

 When women go through menopause, the body makes less oestrogen, progesterone and androgen.
 This can in turn cause Dry Eye Disease.
 [1]